 Split’s expat community is primarily German, but the city is also an Erasmus destination.

-Though cheaper than Zagreb, prices do rise approximately 10-20% during the summer tourist season, and some areas close out of season.
+Though it is cheaper here than in Zagreb, prices do rise approximately 10-20% during the summer tourist season, and some areas close out of season.

 While an annual lease can be difficult to find in some areas, a 1-bedroom within walking distance to the sea averages $600-800/550-730€ a month.

-Most real estate in Split is either refurbished or modern construction for the luxury market, and villas reach into the high six-figures.
+Most real estate in Split is either refurbished or modern construction for the luxury market, and villas reach the high six figures.